DigitalPublishingToolkit/Money-Lab-Reader/docs/0_1-colophon_ML.md

 **Beat Weber** studied economics at the Vienna University of Economics and Business.
-He is an expert at the Division for European Affairs and International Financial Organizations of Oesterreichische Nationalbank, the central bank of Austria.
+He is an expert at the Division for European Affairs and International Financial Organizations of Oesterreichische Nationalbank, the Central Bank of Austria.

 ##Back cover

 MoneyLab Reader: An Intervention In Digital Economy

-Edited by Geert Lovink, Nathaniel Tkacz, Patricia de Vries
+Edited by Geert Lovink, Nathaniel Tkacz, and Patricia de Vries

 INC Reader \#10

 MoneyLab is part of a global movement that demands the democratization of the design of our financial futures.
 Audacity is essential in times of crisis.
-And so we must engage constructively with hackers, entrepreneurs and other creators who take up the call for economic alternatives.
+And so we must engage constructively with hackers, entrepreneurs, and other creators who take up the call for economic alternatives.
 One first step is a map of the present: What works, what doesn’t, what is worth pursuing and what must be left aside?
 Which histories are bearing on the present?
 And what are the limits of our